amaansaxena/finance-reconciliation-agent/README.md

 Payment reconciliation is still largely manual.
-A settlement from Razorpay, the corresponding bank credit, and the internal ledger entry should all agree — but in practice they rarely line up perfectly: payments get split into partial settlements, fees and taxes shift the credited amount, bank credits land a day or two late, reference numbers get duplicated, and records sometimes go missing entirely.
+A settlement from Razorpay, the corresponding bank credit, and the internal ledger entry should all agree but in practice they rarely line up perfectly.
+Payments get split into partial settlements, fees and taxes shift the credited amount, bank credits land a day or two late, reference numbers get duplicated, and records sometimes go missing entirely.
 Someone still has to catch all of